XanaduAI/MrMustard/doc/introduction/basic_reference.md

 ### The math module
-The math module is the backbone of Mr Mustard, which consists in the [`Math`](https://github.com/XanaduAI/MrMustard/blob/main/mrmustard/math/math_interface.py) inferface
+The math module is the backbone of Mr Mustard, which consists in the [`Math`](https://github.com/XanaduAI/MrMustard/blob/main/mrmustard/math/math_interface.py) interface
 Mr Mustard comes with a plug-and-play backends through a math interface.
 You can use it as a drop-in replacement for tensorflow or pytorch and your code will be plug-and-play too!
 ```python
 from mrmustard import settings